mgifford/drupal-security/src/server.rst

   # Debian (not Ubuntu)
   $ apt-get install perl-tk bastille selinux-basics selinux-policy-default auditd

-Using an host based intrusion detection system (HIDS) such as the `OSSEC`_ host-based intrusion detection system (HIDS) is a good practice.
+Using an Host Based Intrusion Detection System (HIDS) such as the `OSSEC`_ HIDS is a good practice.
 You can find more information on the projects, including tutorials and how-tos at `OSSEC's documentation`_.
 `Tripwire`_ and `Snort`_ are other IDS's which monitor the integrity of core files and will alert you to suspicious activity